What Is Matsyasana Yoga (Fish Pose) & How To Do It? A Comprehensive Guide to Benefits, Steps, and Precautions

 Also Read: Ardha Matsyendrasana Yoga (Half Lord of the Fishes Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

-The chest, shoulders, and throat are the main areas that Matsyasana addresses.
-It elongates the neck muscles, rib cage muscles, and chest-shoulder muscles.
-The spinae muscles, among other back muscles, are also worked and strengthened in this stance.
+Matsyasana addresses the chest, shoulders, and throat.
+It elongates the neck muscles, rib cage muscles, and chest-shoulder muscles, and can be supported with a yoga block if needed for assistance.
+The spinal muscles, among other back muscles, are also worked and strengthened in this stance.

 Advanced yoga poses after Matsyasana Yoga

-After becoming used to Matsyasana, practitioners can progressively advance to increasingly difficult positions.
-Following Matsyasana, one can practice the following advanced poses:
+After becoming comfortable with this bending yoga posture, practitioners can progressively advance to increasingly difficult positions, ensuring proper counter poses to maintain balance.
+Following this pose, one can practice the following advanced poses

 1. Wheel Pose (Chakrasan)